Trees in Coalgebra from Generalized Reachability

-The original definition~\cite{WDKH2019} is for endofunctors and parametric in a class $\S$ of objects, which we omit in the present paper for the sake of simplicity.
-In any case, even though the diagonal in the definition of precise morphism is not required to be unique, we surprisingly can still deduct uniqueness of precise factorizations:
+The original definition~\cite{WDKH2019} is for endofunctors and parametric in a class $\S$ of objects (requiring $P, R \in \S$), which we omit in the present paper for the sake of simplicity.
+In any case, even though the diagonal in the definition of precise morphism is not required to be unique, we can still deduce uniqueness of precise factorizations:

+\begin{lem} If $\M$ is part of an $(\E,\M)$-factorization system, then precise factorizations are unique up to isomorphism.
+Concretely, if $p_1$ and $p_2$ are precise and $g,h\in \M$ satisfy $Fg\cdot p_1 = Fh\cdot p_2$, then the induced morphism $d$ is an isomorphism:

-\begin{proofappendix}{preciseUnique} The original uniqueness proof~{\cite[Rem.\ 3.5]{WDKH2019}} extends to our setting for a morphism class $\M$.
-Actually, we only need that $\M$ contains every identity morphism and that $\M$ satisfies the cancellation property of \autoref{remCancel}.
+\end{lem} \begin{proof} The original uniqueness proof~\cite[Rem.~3.5]{WDKH2019} extends to our setting for a morphism class $\M$.
+Actually, we only need that $\M$ contains every identity morphism and that $\M$ satisfies the cancellation property of \cref{remCancel}.
 By this cancellation property, we obtain $d\in \M$ from $h\cdot d = g$.
 Since $\id_{Y_2} \in \M$, the preciseness of $p_2$ yields a morphism $s$:

 Again by cancellation, $s\in \M$.
 Since $\id_{Y_1}\in \M$, take the following commutative square and apply that $p_1$ is precise: